Kong/lua-resty-events/README.md

 ---------
 `syntax: ev:run()`

-Active the event loop for all Nginx workers, it must be called in `content_by_lua*`.
+Active the event loop only in Nginx broker process, it must be called in `content_by_lua*`.

 `ev` object must be the same object returned by [new](#new).